What they do

 The chef and chef – Asian apprenticeships usually take 36 months to complete.
 The chef apprenticeship is available as a school-based apprenticeship.

-The Certificate IV in Commercial Cookery is offered at TAFE Colleges and other registered training organisations throughout Western Australia.
-Browse courses through Jobs and Skills WA and My Skills to find a registered provider near you.
+The Certificate III and IV in Commercial Cookery is offered at TAFE Colleges and other registered training organisations throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

 Apprenticeships and traineeships